iannbing/simple-promise-poller/README.md

 }
 async function task2(cancelTask, getRetryCount, previousValue) {
   console.log(previousValue); // "bird"
-  // Cancel the task with a rejection with an error "flower" cancelTask(false, "flower");
+  // Cancel the task with a rejection with an error "error!" cancelTask(false, "error!");
 }
 async function task3(cancelTask, getRetryCount, previousValue) {
   console.log(previousValue); // Will not print;